Neoehrlichia mikurensis: History

 During the last 20 years several bacteria within the family Anaplasmataceae have been discovered.
 Among others, one was found in the Netherlands in 1999, and another – nearly identical – was found in rats in Japan.
 The latter was given the name Candidatus Neoehrlichia mikurensis after the island Mikura-jima where the rats were collected.
 The bacteria kept the name Candidatus until 2019 when it was first cultivated.
 It has been isolated from rodents, which are believed to act as reservoirs for the pathogen, as well as from the ticks which act as vectors.
 The ticks have been found to mainly belong to the genus Ixodes.

-In september of 2009 the first human case of an NM-infection was found.
+In September 2009 the first human case of an NM-infection was found.
 The patient was a Swedish, 77-year-old man with chronic B-cell lymphoma with symptoms of sepsis.
 Several blood cultures were taken, and though they all came back negative, sepsis was still suspected.
 A panbacterial 16s rRNA gene PCR was performed, and sequencing the amplified material resulted in a 100% match for NM.
 Cultivation of the pathogen was not successful until 2019, when a research group at the University of Gothenburg infected both tick-cell lines and human endothelial cells using blood from immunocompromised neoehrlichiosis patients.